 Crafting your Teaching Statement | Friday, Sept 28 | 10:30 a.m. – 12:00 p.m. | Student Center Room 321

 Strategies for writing teaching statements that set you apart.

 Academic Job Search 102 | Friday, November 9 | 9:00 a.m. – 12:00 p.m. | Piedmont Room

 Get a jump start on preparations for your on-campus job interview and job talk at this interactive workshop.
 This session will be repeated in January.

 Teaching Workshops for Future Faculty and TA Development

-The spring teaching workshop series includes four workshops delivered over two days, with the first two workshops on the last Friday in February and the last two workshops occurring on the last Friday in March.
+The fall teaching workshop series includes four workshops delivered over two days, with the first two workshops in October and the last two workshops occurring in November.
 We welcome you to attend one or all of the sessions as your schedule allows.